-Regularly washing your pillowcases helps combat this, but your pillow still needs to be cleaned often as well.
+Regularly washing your pillow cover helps combat this, but your pillow still needs to be cleaned often as well.
 Most pillows should be washed every six months, but others, like memory foam, need attention every two to three months.

 Just like you, those pillows of yours need regular care.
 Take a minute to fluff them up weekly and let them hang outside in the sun every couple of months to get rid of any excess moisture.
 You should also regularly vacuum your pillows (as you would your mattress).
 Do this occasionally, but also do it pre-wash to get some of the more surface-level gunk out of your pillow.